NGDEEP: The Star Formation and Ionization Properties of Galaxies at $1.7 < z < 3.4$: Discussion

+With this said, our sample selection also requires that galaxies have rest-frame $UVJ$ colors that classify them as ``star-forming'' (see Section~\ref{sec:sample} and Table~\ref{tab:sample}).
+Therefore our sample, by construction, is devoid of quiescent galaxies at these stellar masses and redshifts, which likely contain objects with low or absent nebular emission.
+Our results therefore apply only to the star-forming population.
 Our sample is biased to higher SFRs at fixed stellar mass compared to measurements of the SFMS at the same redshifts (see Section~\ref{sec:SFMS} and Figure \ref{fig:SFR-M}).
 This bias is likely related to the fact that our sample is based on emission-line selection, while most measurements of the SFMS used photometric bands with color-selection of star-forming galaxies (e.g., \citealp{Whitaker2014, Tomczak2016}).
 We also note that the SFR values are calculated in different methods that we adopt SFR from SED fitting and well-matched with \ha-derived SFR, while, \citet{Whitaker2014} adopted SFR calculated from modeling the broadband imaging form the rest-frame UV to mid/far-IR.

+{In Section \ref{sec:o32-ew}, we compared our EW--\oo\ relation with those derived from $z\sim5$ samples.
+These high redshift samples are from CEERS and JADES spectroscopic samples which could be biased towards emission line galaxies and affected by their pre-selection methods.
+Nevertheless, we see only mild evolution toward higher \oo\ values at fixed EW from $z\sim 2$ to $z >4.5$.
+Any bias would likely act to bring these closer in line.
+Future studies with deeper spectroscopy, such as \citet{Dickinson2024} will test for bias and better measure this evolution. }